THE CALCIUM/MAGNESIUM RATIO

 Related to this is that calcium is hydrophobic, while magnesium is hydrophilic.
 This means that calcium tends to dry out or expels water, while magnesium tends to attract water to itself and will attract water into the intestines, causing diarrhea in some cases.

 Glandular interaction.
 Parathyroid hormone raises calcium, while thyroid hormones lower calcium in the blood and tissues to some extent.
-Magnesium is controlled to some extent by these glands, but the pituitary also plays a role.
+Magnesium is controlled to some extent by these glands.
+However, the pituitary gland plays a more important role in magnesium metabolism in some ways.

 Nerve and muscle fiber relaxation and excitation.
 Calcium is required for nerve conduction and relaxes the muscles.
 Magnesium is not so involved in the nerves, as it is in the energy production aspect of a human being.
 This is rather important, as calcium stabilizes and balances the nervous system, while magnesium upsets it by producing fiery energy.

 Yang and yin.
-The dense, heavy, congealing quality of calcium is much more yang in Chinese medical terms.
+The dense, heavy, congealing quality of calcium is more yang in macrobiotic terms.
 The light-weight, electrical and fiery expansive quality of magnesium is more yin in Chinese terms.

 Foods.
-The main calcium foods are raw, unpasteurized dairy products, and there is some excellent calcium in raw carrots, some greens, sesame and other seeds and some in nuts and other foods.
+The main calcium foods are raw, unpasteurized dairy products, and there is some excellent calcium in carrots, some vegetables such as greens, sesame and other seeds, and in some in nuts and other foods.

 Magnesium foods include whole, unprocessed, cooked grains, especially wheat and corn, and there is some in cooked vegetables, fruits, nuts, and seeds.